bids-standard/bids-specification/src/05-derivatives/04-functional-derivatives.md

 | ---------------------- | -------------------------------------------------------- |
 | `non_steady_state_<x>` | Initial non-steady-state volumes.
 One column per volume. |

-### Other time series and regressors
+### Other time series

-Time series and regressors that are not otherwise specified should be placed in a `_timeseries.tsv` file (see [General time series](#general-time-series)).
+Time series that are not otherwise specified MUST be placed in a `_timeseries.tsv` file (see [General time series](#general-time-series)).

 #### Column names

-The following regressors are defined as reserved words:
+The following time series are defined as reserved words:

 | Column name    | Description                                           |
 | -------------- | ----------------------------------------------------- |